2025–26 Southern Counties East Football League: League Challenge Cup

 The 2025–26 SCEFL Challenge Cup (known for sponsorship reasons as the Presence & Co.
-SCEFL Challenge Cup) was contested by all 37 clubs from both the Premier and First divisions (indicated by and respectively in the results listings below).
+SCEFL Challenge Cup) was a knock-out competition contested by all 37 clubs from both the Premier and First divisions (indicated by and respectively in the results listings below).
+The final, played at Cray Wanderers F.C., was won by Rusthall who defeated Bearsted 4–0.

 First round

 The first round was contested by ten teams over five ties with the remaining 27 teams receiving a bye to the next round.